Biodiversity Conservation

 Conservation Law Enforcement

 Chinko operates in a complex environment that must consider not only direct threats to conservation, but also regional insecurity, a complex governance environment, and high levels of poverty among both sedentary and nomadic populations in the periphery.
-Protecting the park, its wildlife, and surrounding communities go hand in hand in helping the long-term viability of the entire area.
+The sustainability and wellbeing of the park, its wildlife, and surrounding communities go hand in hand in helping the long-term viability of the entire area.

-Rangers regularly undergo leadership training, with lectures on conservation law enforcement, biodiversity, first aid and human rights.
-Through extensive tracking and surveillance within Chinko, 60 ECHO monitors document wildlife populations and habitats, and actively manage the fringes of the park, interacting with local hunters, fishermen, miners, honey gatherers, loggers and other members of settled communities.
+Rangers regularly undergo leadership training, with lectures on conservation law enforcement, biodiversity, human rights and first aid.
+Through extensive tracking and surveillance within Chinko, 60 ECHO (conservation) monitors document wildlife populations and habitats, and actively manage the fringes of the park, interacting with local hunters, fishermen, miners, honey gatherers, loggers and other members of settled communities.

 Since 2016, TANGO teams – Transhumance Sensitisation Officers employed from local communities – have engaged with transhumance herders coming into CAR from Sudan, guiding them to herd their cattle towards designated corridors to avoid sensitive wildlife habitats.
 During the transhumance season, TANGO teams spend up to six months in the field on the periphery of the protected area, raising awareness of the value of conservation, and promoting a sustainable grazing approach.
 This creative solution also fosters peaceful coexistence between nomadic pastoralists and sedentary communities in eastern CAR.